Azadeh Kian: Career

 Kian has also contributed extensively to academic journals and public discourse.
 In 1996, her article "Des femmes iraniennes contre le clergé: islamistes et laïques pour la première fois unies" was published in Le Monde diplomatique.
 This article was significant as it highlighted the rare unity between Islamist and secular Iranian women in their opposition to the clergy's grip on power.
 In 2010, she continued her critique of patriarchal structures in her article "Islamic Feminism in Iran: A New Form of Subjugation or the Emergence of Agency?", published in Critique internationale, where she critically examined the contradictions of Islamic feminism and questioned whether it truly empowered women or served as a new form of subjugation.
 Her voice has been a persistent and critical force against the perpetuation of Islamic laws that undermine gender equality, advocating instead for universal human rights.

 Kian's influence extends beyond academia into public life, where she is recognized as a key figure in the Iranian diaspora.
 The Vatican City Agency Servizio d'informazione religiosa (SIR) described her as "the most listened-to woman of the Iranian diaspora," emphasizing her role as a critical thinker and commentator on the political and social upheavals within Iran.

 In 2020, Kian led as main editor the international work Genre et transgressions : Représentation, agentivité, autodétermination, a collective work published by Les Cahiers du CEDREF.
 This project brought together contributions from international scholars and gender researchers, creating a rich dialogue on transgression and agency in gendered experiences involving social scientists from both OECD countries and the Global South.

 Her academic contributions culminated in 2024 with the publication of Rethinking Gender, Ethnicity and Religion in Iran: An Intersectional Approach to National Identity, released by Bloomsbury Publishing in Canada.
-This groundbreaking work earned her the prestigious Latifeh Yarshater Award, an honor bestowed by the Persian Heritage Foundation, in recognition of her insightful and transformative exploration of the complexities of identity in Iran.
-Through her tireless scholarship and activism, Azadeh Kian continues to shape and challenge the discourse around gender, religion, and politics, making her one of the most influential voices in her field.
+This work earned her the Latifeh Yarshater Award, an honor bestowed by the Persian Heritage Foundation, in recognition of her exploration of the complexities of identity in Iran.